osamuaoki/interception-dual-function-keys/README.md

 There are two parts to be configured: dfk and udevmon, which launches dfk.

-TODO: examples folder link
+See [examples](https://github.com/alex-courtis/dfk/tree/master/examples) which contains dfk and udevmon configurations.

 ### dfk

 This yaml file can go anywhere.

-You can use raw (integer) keycodes, however it is easier to use the `#define`’d strings from [input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).
+You can use raw (integer) keycodes, however it is easier to use the `#define`d strings from [input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).

 ``` yaml
 # optional